Mozu/PayPal-Express/README.md

     - The application key for the app you just created
     - Your Developer Center login
     - The Application Key and Shared Secret for your sync app Got all those?
-OK, in your `AmazonPay` directory you cloned from Git, run:
+OK, in your `PayPal-Express` directory you cloned from Git, run:
    ```sh
    $ yo mozu-app --config
    ```